-Case: If eight (8) minutes elapse before the Physiotherapist arrives and treatment begins two (2) minutes later (the medical time-out begins) and is completed after another three (3) minutes, is a rewarm-up authorized?
+Case: If eight (8) minutes elapse before the Physiotherapist arrives and treatment begins two (2) minutes later (the medical time-out

-Decision: No, a re-warm-up is not authorized.
+Decision: No. a re-warm-up is not authorized.

 Medical Time-Out Request Honored?

 Case: A player asks for the Physiotherapist.
 After examination, it is determined by the Physiotherapist that the player is suffering from general fatigue that may not be improved by on-court medical treatment.
 What course of action should the Chair Umpire take?